mw5mercs-modding/yaml-docs/yaml-quirks.md

 * Missile cooldown modifier: -10.0 %

 Quirk name: `WVR-Q`
+<h2 id="YAMM-Refit">Field Refit</h2>
+This mech is a field refit with a different loadout than the usual.

+Quirk name: `YAMM-Refit`
+<h2 id="YAMM-RefitOLD">Field Refit</h2>
+This mech is a field refit with a different loadout than the usual.

+[Legacy YAMM v1.1 or older]

+Quirk name: `YAMM-RefitOLD`
 <h2 id="ZEU-HERO">Zeus Hero Structure</h2>
 The Zeus Hero comes equipped with higher density structure